neurologic/Comparative-Animal-Behavior/_build/html/_sources/levels-of-analysis/evolution.md

 :::{admonition} Why?
 Ultimately, to *understand* a behavioral phenotype from an evolutionary perspective means to be able to predict when we would observe that phenotype in extant species.
 This involves both correctly identifying the adaptive role that the behavior plays and the selective pressures that exert evolutionary force on the behavior.
+Mathematical models are abstractions that strive to have predictive power (with varying degrees of precision).
+Models represent a scientist's best informed guess as to the identity and function of important variables and the ways these variables interact with each other.
 :::

 When necessary resources are limited (such as food), then animals are effectively in competition, which enables selective pressures to exert effects on relative fitness among phenotypes.